 Strong applications include letters of recommendation from references who have had recent experiences with the applicant.
 The CVM requires three letters of recommendation, one of which must come from a veterinarian, preferably one with whom the applicant has worked under (e.g. employment, job shadowing, training, etc.).
-Other letters may come from an academic adviser, professor and/or employer.

 The veterinary school’s curriculum prepares students for a wide variety of careers.
 It emphasizes educating general practitioners and also prepares students for nonpractice careers.
 The curriculum is built on a culture of scholarship that has led to the excellent reputation for educating students not only to be ready to enter practice but to become successful veterinarians.